arontaupe/aron.petau.net/_pages/portfolio.md

   - image_path: https://cloud.google.com/dialogflow/es/docs/images/fulfillment-flow.svg
     alt: "chatbot"
     title: "Guru to Go: a Chatbot"
-    excerpt: "A speech interface for your hands-free meditation and journalling needs"
+    excerpt: "A speech interface for your hands-free meditation and journalling needs.
+I also sketch how my studies translate into my current work."
     url: "/chatbot/"
     btn_label: "More"
     btn_class: "btn--primary"